clnsmith/opensim-jam/README.md

 This top level repository is used for the development and contains the [source code](src) for this package.
 Instructions to build the C++ code from source are provided [here](./documentation/building-opensim-jam-from-source.md).

-A release version of these codes is provided for users in the [opensim-jam-release](opensim-jam-release) folder.
+Release versions of these codes are available for users to download from  the [OpenSim JAM SimTK website](https://simtk.org/projects/opensim-jam).
 This includes prebuilt versions of the opensim_jam.dll plugin for OpenSim, command-line exectuables for the tools, examples, and documentation.
+Browser friendly documentation and the bleeding edge version of the release folder can be found at [opensim-jam-release](opensim-jam-release).